When to go

 Educational Activities – Learn to surf, wind surf, kiteboard, sail, paddleboard, kayak or ride a horse.
 Take a tour to see the wild Spanish mustangs of Carova.
 See dolphins in their natural habitat.
 Visit the NC aquarium to learn about local aquatic life.

 Parks – Climb a lighthouse, visit the Outer Banks Center for Wildlife Education and see the sunset at Historic Corolla Park.
 Spend an afternoon climbing dunes or hang gliding at Jockey’s Ridge State Park in Nags Head.
 Tour the beautiful Elizabethan Gardens in Manteo.
 Visit the grounds of the Wright Brother’s National Memorial.
 Walk along the Currituck sound on the famous Duck Town Park boardwalk.

 Fishing piers – Take a walk out over the ocean from one of the Outer Banks fishing piers.
 Try your luck with some pier fishing.

 Learn the local history – Great spots include the Wright Brother’s National Memorial, Outer Banks History Center, Roanoke Island Festival Park, Fort Raleigh, Chicamacomico Lifesaving Station, Frisco Native American Museum, one of the local lighthouses, the Club at Whalehead and the Graveyard of the Atlantic Museum in Hatteras Village.

 Shop – The Outer Banks is home to hundreds of charming, boutique shops.
 Find that special item you can’t find anywhere else.
-Highlights include Timbuck II in Corolla, the Waterfront Shops in Duck, and Tanger Outlet Mall in Nags Head.
+Highlights include Timbuck II in Corolla, the Waterfront Shops in Duck, and Outlets Nags Head.